Battery cost to drop dramatically

 Range and charging issues will see significant progression

 With electric cars there is no need for fuel in order to drive so drivers are obviously dependent on charging their cars.
 Currently there are a few glitches, but studies have predicted that charging is one of the areas that will experience the most progression.
 This will also influence the range, which is currently at 100 miles on a fully charged car.
 The solution seems to be implementing recharging networks around the city so that a vehicle can be charged at any place when driving.
 Tesla also plans to launch electric models capable of reaching a range of 200 miles in the near future.

 Black cabs in London will be electric with less emissions

 The iconic black cabs in London will be of the first vehicles to undergo this transformation, making them electric in order to produce less emissions.
 Experts have noted that these electric black cabs will be built by Chinese company, Geely.
 There is already a lower-emission policy in place in the city of London, but it will be further expanded as soon as the cabs are replaced by EVs.
 The city proposes charging stations in the streets so that these cabs can run all day without losing power.

 Hydrogen fuel vehicles won’t be much competition

-Hydrogen fuel vehicles have been known to be some of the vehicles that produces the least carbon-fuel emissions and it is a cause for concern when it comes to the sales of electric vehicles.
-However, there is evidence that shows that when the Hyundai Tuscon hydrogen model launched in 2013 it was expected to sell 1000 models, but at the end of the year it only reached 25% of its target.
+Hydrogen fuel vehicles have been known to be some of the vehicles that produce the least carbon-fuel emissions and it is a cause for concern when it comes to the sales of electric vehicles.
+However, there is evidence that shows that when the Hyundai Tuscon hydrogen model launched in 2013 it was expected to sell 1000 models, but at the end of the year, it only reached 25% of its target.
 This shows that EVs have nothing against hydrogen fuel models.